 … ofer hron rade hyran scolde…… over the whale-riding obey must…

 ofer – the preposition here reminds us that Old English did not have the letter ⟨v⟩, which developed much later to distinguish consonants, represented by ⟨v⟩, from vowels, represented by the letter ⟨u⟩.
-In this, Old English is like Welsh, which also does not use the letter ⟨v⟩, having the duo ⟨f⟩ and ⟨ff⟩ instead.
-In fact, the consonant [v] that the letter ⟨v⟩ stands for in present-day English was a less frequent sound in Old English, believed to be only an allophone – a variant, determined by context, of another sound – so the absence of a dedicated letter makes sense.
+In this, Old English is like Welsh, which also does not use the letter ⟨v⟩, having the duo of letters ⟨f⟩ and ⟨ff⟩ instead.
+In fact, the consonant [v] that the letter ⟨v⟩ stands for in present-day English was a less frequent sound in Old English, believed to be only an allophone (a variant, determined by context, of another sound), so the absence of a dedicated letter makes sense.

 hron rade – literally the ‘whale road’, this kenning refers to the sea!
 Rād specifically could mean ‘road’ or ‘journey’, but also refer to the action of riding – through which we can appreciate how road and ride are related words.